webplatform/docs/Beginners/the_beginning/index.md

 {{Basic Page}}
 {{:Beginners/Submenu}}

+== Course Introduction ==

-==Who is this for?==
+=== Who is this for? ===

 Our beginner’s guide is written for complete beginners to the world of website code, who don't know what to learn first, and just need a single point that will lead them in the right direction with confidence.
-This series of articles guides you through all the basics of web development, so you can get up to speed relatively quickly, learning just enough to not feel lost and overwhelmed, and get comfortable with the area in general.
+This series of articles guides you through all the basics of web design and development, so you can get up to speed relatively quickly, learning just enough to not feel lost and overwhelmed, and get comfortable with the area in general.

 This particular course's approach is different from most other web development introductory courses because it tries to give you important background information of how the web works.
 Most web development courses avoid this, because they're not actually interested in telling you how the bricks are made: They just want you to start building the house.
 Although a time-saving exercise, we think that you should know the basics of how the web works if you're going to be a web developer.

 Also, this course is for front-end web developers.
 That means we teach you how the front, or client side of the web works, not the processing, or back, side.
-We teach you how to create web pages with languages like HTML, CSS, and JavaScript (which we'll explain later).
-This course is not for back-end web developers, which are developers that host web servers (which we'll also explain later).
+We teach you how to create webpages with languages like HTML, CSS, and JavaScript (which we'll explain later).
+This course is not for back-end web developers, who are responsible for hosting web servers (which we'll also explain later).

 If any term is hard to understand, kindly refer to the [[Beginners/glossary|glossary for beginners]].
 Happy reading!

+=== What it will teach, and what it won't ===

+This course will teach you enough about web design and front-end development that you'll be free to explore on your own and experiment with the technologies that make the web work.
+In short, you'll be confident and comfortable with the usage and coding of web technologies like HTML, CSS, and JavaScript.
+Further, it will make you familiar with the structuring, planning, and testing of websites, offline or online.

+This course won't teach you about back-end processing and server-side scripting.
+Also, this course specifically won't go in much details of other interesting and efficient web technologies like SVGs, accessibility best practices, or JavaScript APIs.
+For learning them, you'll have to visit our [[Main_Page|main page]].

-== What is the Internet and the web, and how do they work? ==
+== What is the web? ==

-The Internet is a global network of networks of computers that connects computers from all around the world to each other.
-The World Wide Web is a virtually interconnected spiderweb-like nexus (and thus the name) of information connected to each other by '''links'''.
+The Internet is a global network of networks of computers that connects computers from all around the world.
+The World Wide Web, or web, is a virtually interconnected spiderweb-like nexus (and thus the name) of information connected to each other by '''links'''.
 In short, the World Wide Web is a part of the Internet.
 There are other services under the Internet too, like emails, fax, FTP, microblogging, instant messaging, etc..

 The links point to other websites and the Internet is used to get there.
 Most computers in the network merely consume information from other places (also know as '''clients'''), whereas others can consume information from other places and send information to other computers that ask for it ('''servers''').

 The main components which the web depends on are:

 * '''Web Clients''': Computers that get information from web servers.
 The most common form of web clients are web browsers which have a good user interface and do not require technical information to use.
 Browsers make the web open.
-Nowadays, a client can be a smartphone application, a tablet browser, a built-in Android surfer for a television, a reputed web browser on a laptop, and so on.
+Nowadays, a client can be a smartphone application, a tablet browser, a built-in Android surfer for a television, a screen reader, a browser on a laptop, and so on.
 * '''Web Servers''': Computers that serve information to web clients on requests.
 * '''DNS''': Stands for "Domain Name System."
 A set of servers communicating together databases of Internet’s way to refer to another computer into human words.
 DNS turns a domain name like "en.wikipedia.org" into an IP address ("208.80.154.224:80" in this case), where the server is located.
 * '''Hypertext''': The text of the web, what web servers give to web clients.
 The text of the web includes many things and has changed over time, but there are two important aspects to the text of the web we shall mention below.
 You can read a Wikipedia article on hypertext [http://en.wikipedia.org/wiki/Hypertext here].